Needham Reiterates Cellebrite DI (CLBT) Buy Recommendation

 True Wind Capital Management holds 13,388K shares representing 6.88% ownership of the company.
 No change in the last quarter.

-Light Street Capital Management holds 4,044K shares representing 2.08% ownership of the company.
-In it's prior filing, the firm reported owning 6,662K shares, representing a decrease of 64.73%.
-The firm decreased its portfolio allocation in CLBT by 1.03% over the last quarter.
+Greenhaven Road Investment Management holds 3,523K shares representing 1.81% ownership of the company.
+In it's prior filing, the firm reported owning 3,579K shares, representing a decrease of 1.60%.
+The firm increased its portfolio allocation in CLBT by 22.30% over the last quarter.

-Crosslink Capital holds 3,004K shares representing 1.54% ownership of the company.
-In it's prior filing, the firm reported owning 2,885K shares, representing an increase of 3.96%.
-The firm increased its portfolio allocation in CLBT by 9.23% over the last quarter.
+Light Street Capital Management holds 2,843K shares representing 1.46% ownership of the company.
+In it's prior filing, the firm reported owning 4,044K shares, representing a decrease of 42.25%.
+The firm decreased its portfolio allocation in CLBT by 35.75% over the last quarter.

 Cellebrite DI Background Information